Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Why Gravity-Free Relief Is Different

-Most chronic pain has two components: the structural source (inflammation, joint damage, nerve involvement) and the nervous system's response to that source.
-Over time, many chronic pain conditions involve a process called central sensitization — the nervous system becomes increasingly responsive to pain signals, amplifying them beyond what the original stimulus would warrant.
+This second component involves a process called central sensitization — the nervous system becomes increasingly responsive to pain signals, amplifying them beyond what the original stimulus would warrant.
 This is particularly well-documented in fibromyalgia.

 Float therapy addresses the nervous system component directly.
-By reducing sensory input to near-zero — no gravity, no sound, no light, water at skin temperature — it quiets the afferent signals that keep the sensitized nervous system on high alert.
+By reducing sensory input to near-zero — no apparent gravity, no sound, no light, water at skin temperature — it quiets the afferent signals that keep the sensitized nervous system on high alert.
 The brain, receiving very little to process, stops amplifying.

 The magnesium connection